usman-pucit/StarWarsPlanetsApp/README.md

 # StarWarsPlanetsApp

-**StarWarsPlanetsApp** is a lightweight iOS application designed as a coding assessment.
+**StarWarsPlanetsApp** is a lightweight iOS application.
 It displays a list of planets from the Star Wars universe, with detailed information fetched from the Star Wars API (SWAPI).

 ## 🚀 Key Features